In times of crisis, Lebanese squabble over clock change

 Two prominent Christian political parties have called on the government to reverse its decision.

-Lebanon's two major telecommunications companies advised customers over the weekend to manually set clocks on mobile phones to avoid the automatic change.
+Lebanon's two major telecommunications companies advised customers over the weekend to change to manual clock settings on mobile phones to avoid the normally automatic change.

-Justice Minister Henri Khoury has backed calls for Mikati to go back on the decision, which would have "catastrophic" consequences for an economy in free fall since 2019.
+Justice Minister Henri Khoury has supported calls for Mikati to go back on the decision, saying it would have "catastrophic" consequences for an economy in free fall since 2019.

 "The decision has created confusion and caused divisions and disturbances among religious authorities, private media and education institutions," Khoury said in a statement.